Hotel Search:

 Stop press - we no longer recommend this trip due to coral bleaching.

 The snorkelling here used to offer Thailand's most abundant marine life, but things have gone horribly wrong.
 In Jan 2011 the Thai National Parks authority issued a ban on diving and snorkelling in almost all of the Surin Islands snorkelling spots.
 Some snorkel and dive operators still take customers there, which is a pratice that we strongly disapprove of.
-Click here to read exactly what the authorities have decreed.

 Koh Surin Marine National Park is located 80km due west of Ranong Province along Thailand’s west coast.
-Together with nearby Richlieu Rock it is currently one of Thailand's two best snorkelling destination, due to shallow depths, generally good visibility and an abundance of marine life, from the very small to the largest fish in the world, the mighty whale shark.
+Together with nearby Richlieu Rock it is currently one of Thailand's two best snorkelling destination, due to shallow depths, generally clear visibility and an abundance of marine life, from the very small to the largest fish in the world, the mighty whale shark.

 These fabulously colorful, teeming reefs start at depths of only 1.5 meters.
 The experience of this underwater ecosystem is therefore much more intense than at the nearby Similan islands, where the reef starts at a depth of 6 meters.